CSS Gradient Generator

 What is linear-gradient?

-How to use CSS gradients?
+How do I use CSS gradients?

 linear-gradient vs radial-gradient?